Lovely Lane Methodist Church

-The building on St. Paul Street and 22nd Streets in the Charles Village (then originally named "Peabody Heights") neighborhood in the northern area of the city, was designed by renowned New York City architect Stanford White, (1853–1906) in the Romanesque Revival style, and completed in 1884, as the "Centennial Monument of American Methodism".
+The building was designed by renowned New York City architect Stanford White in the Romanesque Revival style and completed in 1884 as the "Centennial Monument of American Methodism".
 It is patterned after the early churches and basilicas in Ravenna, Italy.
 The exterior is constructed of a gray ashlar granite with limited ornamentation.
 It features a square bell tower patterned after the campanile of the 12th century church of Santa Maria, Abbey of Pomposa, near Ravenna.
 The pulpit is a reproduction of the one at St. Apollinaris, in Ravenna.

-Locally influential architect Charles L. Carson was supervising architect for the McKim, Mead & White firm from New York City during construction of the church.
+Locally influential architect Charles L. Carson was supervising architect for the McKim, Mead & White firm during construction of the church.
 Lovely Lane Methodist Church was listed on the National Register of Historic Places in 1973.